 What happens if I find an abstract of judgment during a home sale?

-The title company will require the lien to be cleared before closing through payment, settlement, bankruptcy, or legal challenge.
+The title company will usually require the lien to be cleared before closing through payment, settlement, bankruptcy, or legal challenge.

 Source: Texas Department of Insurance; Texas Land Title Association